wireapp/wire-server/src/how-to/administrate/users.rst

 The interesting part is the ``id`` (in the example case ``9122e5de-b4fb-40fa-99ad-1b5d7d07bae5``):

+.. _user-deletion:

 Deleting a user which is not a team user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The following will completely delete a user, its conversations, assets, etc. The only thing remaining will be an entry in cassandra indicating that this user existed in the past (only the UUID remains, all other attributes like name etc are purged)

 You can now delete that user by double-checking that the user you wish to delete is really the correct user: